-Study shows bone metastases treatment can improve overall survivalNovember 15th, 2012 in Cancer /
+Study shows bone metastases treatment can improve overall survivalNovember 15, 2012 in Medicine & Health / Cancer

 It is common for patients initially diagnosed with lung cancer to have the cancer spread to sites like the liver, brain and bone.
 One of the most frequent sites of metastases is the bone, with an estimated 30 to 40 percent of patients with non-small-cell lung cancer (NSCLC) developing bone loss.
 A study published in the December 2012 issue of the International Association for the Study of Lung Cancer's (IASLC) Journal of Thoracic Oncology, shows that the bone metastases drug denosumab was associated with improved overall survival compared with zoledonic acid (ZA).